 History of the Bridge Learn all the facts and history about the iconic Bridge.

-Through 2021, the Golden Gate Bridge will have overnight lane closures each weeknight to allow for construction of the Suicide Deterrent System.
+The Golden Gate Bridge will have overnight lane closures each weeknight to allow for construction of the Suicide Deterrent System.
 The Bridge roadway will REMAIN OPEN to all vehicle traffic at all times.

 The Golden Gate Bridge, Highway and Transportation District joins a statewide effort to inform the public and victims of human trafficking of ways to seek help or report unlawful activity.